Mireia Belmonte: 2016 Summer Olympics

 In Rio de Janeiro, Brazil at the 2016 Summer Olympics Belmonte won a bronze medal in the 400-metre individual medley on 6 August.
 Her bronze medal was the first medal for Spain in any sport at the 2016 Summer Olympics.
 In the prelims heats of the 400-metre freestyle on 7 August, Belmonte ranked 15th with a time of 4:08.12 and did not advance to the final.
 The next day, in the 200-metre individual medley on 8 August, Belmonte ranked 15th in the prelims heats and qualified for the semifinals where she ranked 16th overall and did not advance to the final.

 Belmonte achieved a historic victory for Spain by winning the gold medal in the 200-metre butterfly on 10 August in a time of 2:04.85, which was 3 hundredths of a second ahead of the silver medalist, Australian swimmer Madeline Groves.
 She was the first Spanish female swimmer to become an Olympic champion.
 Her gold medal was the first gold medal in the swimming pool at an Olympic Games for a Spanish swimmer of any gender since 1992.
 On 11 August, Belmonte ranked eighth in the prelims heats of the 800-metre freestyle, qualifying for the final.
 The next day, 12 August, she finished fourth with a time of 8:18.55 in the final.

 Belmonte's two new Olympic medals added to her previous two medals won at the 2012 Summer Olympics to amount to four total Olympic medals.
 Only three Spaniards before her had won four Olympic medals, making her the fourth to do so.
-She was one medal shy of tying the most decorated Olympic Games athlete of Spain, canoeist David Cal, who won a total of five medals.
+She was one medal shy of tying the most decorated Olympic Games athlete of Spain at the time, canoeist David Cal, who won a total of five medals.